 We believe that to nurture the whole child enables them to thrive and flourish in their education and for life.
 Pastoral care is the name we give to all the other stuff we do to look after children’s well-being; whether that is emotional, physical or spiritual.

-We have a trained Teaching Assistant, Mrs Shuttleworth, who runs nurture groups to support children’s emotional wellbeing.
+We have a trained Teaching Partner, Mrs Shuttleworth, who runs nurture groups to support children’s emotional wellbeing.

 She runs regular ‘Happy to be Me’ programmes.
 This 6 session programme is aimed at children (ages 6 – 11 years) who may be experiencing low self-esteem, lack of confidence, attachment problems and/or feeling insecure.
 However, it is also a valuable programme for children with healthy self-esteem to learn essential ‘self-esteem maintenance’ tools that they will be able to draw upon for their lifetime.